Yuh-Line Niou: Criminal justice

 In 2019, Niou voted in favor of a criminal justice reform bill that prohibits the use of cash bail for misdemeanors and non-violent felonies, requires both defendants and prosecutors to share all evidence in their possession in advance of trials, and mandates all misdemeanor and felony cases in the state of New York to be resolved within 90 and 180 days, respectively.
 It passed both the State Assembly and Senate and was signed into law by New York's governor Andrew Cuomo in April 2019.
 Under the reform, judges retain the ability to set bail in, for example, cases that involve a violent felony, a defendant who is charged while on probation, or are considered high-risk.

 During a series of civil unrest triggered by the murder of George Floyd in 2020, Niou criticized the police for "escalating tensions or resorting to violence" and called for creating a culture of accountability and fairness within law enforcement.
-She also supports efforts to defund the police in order to redirect the funds toward social services, education, and housing.
+She supported efforts to defund the police in 2020, in order to redirect the funds toward social services, education, and housing.